 So how did a child of Cold War era US heartland end up living in Russia?
 "The answer is more for a book than a bio," he says.
 "It has to do with meeting an exotic lady from Saint-Petersburg, falling in love at a time when such a thing was totally impossible, and eventually flitting off to a part of the world where I never could have dreamed I’d ever set foot."

 But set foot he did back in 1996, planning to stay for only one year and then return to the States.
 "We were living in the US and my step-daughters were starting to lose their native Russian.
 We wanted them to grow up bilingual, my wife had a job waiting for her in Petersburg, so I took a sabbatical and we went."
-After 25 years he’s still living in Russia, and doing just fine, thank you.
+After 25 years he’s still living there.
 "Robert Burns was right about best laid plans," he grins.
 "And yes, the kids did grow up bilingual!"

-For his original songs, Robert draws from American traditional music he heard as a child in his mother’s native Missouri Ozark mountains, from his father's Spanish heritage, from his classical conservatory education, and of course from his experience as an expatriate in Russia.
+For his original songs, Robert draws from American traditional music he heard as a child in his mother’s native Missouri Ozark mountains, from his father's Spanish heritage, from his classical conservatory education, and of course from his experience as an expatriate.
 His writing and arranging can sometimes reflect his penchant for the humble, oft-maligned banjo, but it is in fact just one of half a dozen instruments he plays.
 "It’s an added sonic texture to be used whenever it seems right.
-But if I use it, I try to use it in unexpected ways.
+If I use it, I try to do it in unexpected ways.
 Rather than play yet another rendition of 'Dueling Banjos' I’ll do something like clawhammer-style banjo on a sea shanty like Drunken Sailor."